fuglaro/filet-cloud/README.md

 * Text (with editing)

 ### Security
 Since this service proxies SSH credentials, and both serves and modifies personal data, hardened security policies have been implemented.
-Please use a modern and up-to-date browser and device to make full use of these protections.
+Please use a modern up-to-date browser and device to make full use of these protections.
 For full details, see [SECURITY.md](SECURITY.md).

 Disclaimer: Use at your own risk.
 The codebase is strikingly small and the dependencies few, so the aim is that a security audit, for whosoever wishes to do it, should be as easy as possible.
 Nothing is secure until it is audited and reviewed by peers.